 |2x - 3| > 0, so we know that

 x = -2 cannot be a solution.
 This is confirmed if we check this:

-This same process of dividing the absolute value equation or absolute value inequality, then checking what solutions make sense is very useful and standard.
-You can use it when solving any absolute value equation (even if the it's a quadratic equation) and your success is pretty much guaranteed.
+This same process of dividing the absolute value equation or absolute value inequality, then checking what solutions make sense, is very useful and standard.
+You can use it when solving any absolute value equation (even if it's a quadratic formula), and your success is pretty much guaranteed.

-We used a very simple example here to keep it brief, but the same techniques can be used to solve very complex inequalities or find important points in absolute value functions so that you can draw the absolute value graphs we mentioned earlier.
+We used a very simple example here to keep it brief.
+Still, the same techniques can be used to solve very complex inequalities or find important points in absolute value functions so that you can draw the absolute value graphs we mentioned earlier.

 How to use the absolute value calculator

-First of all the absolute value calculator works by turning any number you input into a positive number, which is all the absolute value really is.
-So you should introduce a number in the input box of the calculator and you will get the absolute value of it as a result.
+First of all, the absolute value calculator works by turning any number you input into a positive number, which is all the absolute value really is.
+So you should introduce a number in the input box of the calculator, and you will get its absolute value as a result.